marcwieland95/documentation/adapters.md

 <a name="adapters-properties"></a>
 ## [Adapter's properties](#adapters-properties)

-Do you remember how often you had go back to the Codex to recall under what property name this `id` of object is?
+Do you remember how often you had var_dump to recall under what property name this `id` of object is?
 Once it is `id`, some other time `ID`, even `term_id` and `comment_ID`.
 What a mess.
 That is one of the tiniest, but most annoing things.
 Now, you can forget about it.

 <a name="post-adapter"></a>
 ### [Post Adaptee](#post-adaptee)